deaceda/ec327_kittisplat/README.md

 1. In Google Colab, open **`src/data/get_kitti_data.ipynb`** from your uploaded folder.
 2. Run the cells sequentially.
 3. This notebook will automatically download, extract, and format the synced dataset into the correct directory structure.
-It will also run the SegFormer AI to generate the necessary sky masks, saving everything to the `data/` folder in your Drive.
+It will also create an output folder specifically for this dataset.

 ## 3. Running the Training Pipeline